hanweicone/code-docs-during-study-in-vanier-colledge/system analysis/midterm.md

 longer than anyone else.
 Could you help us understand exactly what happens when an order is received in Shipping?”
-### Side discussions.
-Sometimes participants engage in
+### Side discussions
-side conversations and fail to pay attention to the group.
+Sometimes participants engage in side conversations and fail to pay attention to the group.
 The easiest solution is simply to walk close to the people and continue to facilitate right in front of them.
 Few people will continue a side conversion when you are two feet from them and the entire group’s attention is on you and them.
-### Agenda merry-go-round.
-The merry-go-round occurs
+### Agenda merry-go-round
-when a group member keeps returning to the same issue every few minutes and won’t let go.
+The merry-go-round occurs when a group member keeps returning to the same issue every few minutes and won’t let go.
 One solution is to let the person have five minutes to ramble on about the issue while you carefully write down every